codebit-dev/Herbal-Verse-AI/README.md

 ✅ **AI-Powered Chat** – Ask natural questions like “Which herbs help with sleep?” or “What is Ashwagandha used for?”
 🌿 **Herb Information** – View scientific & traditional info about each herb.
+🛒 **Order Herbs Online** – Users can explore and place herbal orders from trusted sellers or local stores.
+💬 **Community Support** – Discuss remedies, share insights, and ask other users about herbal practices.
 🖼️ **Image Gallery** – Explore herbs visually using real images from Google or the dataset.
 🧭 **Interactive UI** – Simple navigation with 3D/animated visuals for an immersive experience.
 💾 **Session Memory (Optional)** – Keeps your previous chat or selected herbs.